-The strategic approach for the Mapua / Ruby Bay scheme is therefore to.
+The strategic approach for the Mapua/Ruby Bay scheme is therefore to.

-- · Utilise local groundwater sources - Upgrade local storage in about 5 years.

-- Upgrade the Supply to Mapua in about 10 years. - In the long term construct the 'Coastal Pipeline' from Motueka to Mapua.
+- Utilise local groundwater sources. - Upgrade local storage in 2017/18. - Upgrade the supply from Waimea to Mapua in about 2026. - In 2031/32 construct the 'Coastal Pipeline' from Motueka to Mapua.